Skip to main content

 ramalama run --backend rocm granite

-Min chunk size to attempt reusing from the cache via KV shifting
+Minimum chunk size (in bytes) to attempt reusing from the cache via KV shifting.
+When omitted, llama-server uses its built-in default.

 --color

-Indicate whether or not to use color in the chat.
+Indicate whether to use color in the chat.
 Possible values are "never", "always" and "auto". (default: auto)

 --ctx-size, -c